cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/calendar.md

 #### Session 14

-**Reading:** Preparing for the *Scientific American* Update.
+**Reading:** Preparing for the *Scientific American* update.

-- Look through the list of topics and articles that can provide a starting point for your *Scientific American*
+- Look through the list of topics and articles that can provide a starting point for your *Scientific American.*
 - Select an article that intrigues you and read it.
 - Read “Reviewing Prior Research,” Chapter Five from *Writing in the Sciences* (omitting exercises) by Ann Penrose and Steven Katz.
-- Read “Undamming the Rivers: A Review” by Angela Bednarek and “Down go the Dams” by Jane Marks (from *Scientific American*).
+- Read “Undamming the Rivers: A Review” by Angela Bednarek and “Down Go the Dams” by Jane Marks (from *Scientific American*).

 **In Class:** Understanding the link between genre and audience.